OpenMS/pyopenms-docs/docs/source/background.rst

 Mass analyzer
 :::::::::::::

-Once the analytes have been charged by the ion source, we want to now sort the analytes by their :term:`mass-to-charge` ratio for easy identification.
+Once the analytes have been charged by the ion source, we want to now sort the analytes by their mass-to-charge ratio for easy identification.

 A number of mass analyzers exists.
 These include: